watermint/toolbox/docs/commands/dropbox-file-restore-all.md

 Restore files under given path (Experimental, and Irreversible operation)

+Restores all deleted files and folders within a specified path.

 # Security

 `watermint toolbox` stores credentials into the file system.
 That is located at below path: